-- Use a soft cloth moistened slightly with water and mild soap to wipe down any spots that may accumulate on the outside of the pump.
-Wipe off any soap residue with sterilized irrigation water. - Rinse out the water chamber with fresh clean water and wipe out using a soft cloth.
+• Use a soft cloth, slightly moistened with water and mild soap to wipe down any spots that may accumulate on the outside of the pump.
+Wipe off any soap residue with water.

+- Rinse out the water chamber with fresh clean water and wipe out using a soft cloth.
 (DO NOT USE ALCOHOL).
-Check the outlet screen filter in the bottom of the water chamber for signs of blockage and rinse clean with sterilized irrigation water if necessary. - Inspect the fluid tubing on the pump for mineral deposit and replace tubing if necessary.
+Check the outlet screen filter in the bottom of the water chamber for signs of blockage and rinse clean with distilled water (if necessary). - Inspect the fluid tubing on the pump for mineral deposit and replace tubing if necessary.